swc-project/website/docs/configuring-swc.md

 The two cases where imports can never be lazy are:

 - `import "foo";`
-  Side-effect imports are automatically non-lazy since their very existence means that there is no binding to later kick off initialization.
+  Side-effect imports are automatically non-lazy since their very existence means that there is no binding to later kick-off initialization.
 - `export from "foo"`
   Re-exporting all names requires up-front execution because otherwise there is no way to know what names need to be exported.